 As the name suggests, the curriculum’s goal is to lead children into the next generation with a strong faith in Jesus.

-The curriculum rejects the idea of education being worldview-neutral.
-(In fact, in the curriculum we’ve studied, it hits many of these issues head-on and works through this misconception!)
+The curriculum rejects the idea that education is worldview-neutral.
+(In fact, the curriculum we’ve studied hits many of these issues head-on and works through this misconception!)

 Instead, the program wants parents to invest in discipling their children.